guillermooo/sublime-undocs/source/file_management/file_management.rst

 Panes
 =====

-Panes are groups of Views.
+Panes are groups of views.
 In Sublime Text you can have multiple panes open at the same time.

 To create a new pane, press :kbd:`Ctrl+K, Ctrl+Up`.
-To destroy a pane, press :kbd:`Ctrl+K, Ctrl+Down`.
+To close a pane, press :kbd:`Ctrl+K, Ctrl+Down`.

-To find further pane management commands, look under **View | Layout** and related submenus.
+Further pane management commands can be found under **View | Layout** and related submenus.